 In order for you to find the correct type of heating for your dish, we have explained the differences and scopes of application here.
+When cooking at very high temperatures, the appliance lowers the temperature slightly after an extended period.

-Types of heating Temperature Use 4D hot air 30-275 °C For baking and roasting on one or more levels.
+Types of heating Temperature Use \bigotimes 4D hot air 30-275 °C For baking and roasting on one or more levels.
 The fan distributes the heat from the ring heating element in the back panel evenly around the cooking compartment.
 Top/bottom heating 30-300 °C For traditional baking and roasting on one level.
 Especially suitable for cakes with moist toppings.
-Heat is emitted evenly from above and below. ₿e Hot air eco 30-275 °C For gentle cooking of selected dishes on one level without preheating.
-The fan distributes the heat from the ring heating element in the back panel around the cooking compartment. e Top/bottom heating eco 30-300 °C For gentle cooking of selected dishes on one level.
-The heat is emitted from above and below.
-X Hot air grilling 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
+Heat is emitted evenly from above and below. @e Hot air eco 30-275 °C For gently cooking selected types of food on one level without preheating.
+The fan distributes the heat from the ring-shaped heating element in the back panel around the cooking compartment.
+This heating function is most effective between 125 and 275 °C. This heating function is used to measure both the energy consumption in air recirculation mode and the energy efficiency class. e Top/bottom heating eco 30-300 °C For gently cooking selected types of food on one level.
+Heat is emitted from above and below.
+This heating function is most effective between 150 and 250 °C. This heating function is used to measure the energy consumption in the conven- tional mode. æ Hot air grilling 30-300 °C For roasting poultry, whole fish and larger pieces of meat.
 The grill heating element and the fan switch on and off alternately.
-The fan circu- lates the hot air around the food. ~~~ Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
-The whole area of the grill heating element becomes hot. ~ Grill, small area Grill settings: 1 = low 2 = medium 3 = high For grilling small quantities of food such as steaks, sausages or bread, and for browning food.
+The fan circu- lates the hot air around the food. ~~ Grill, large area Grill settings: 1 = low 2 = medium 3 = high For grilling flat items such as steaks, sausages or bread, and for browning food.
+The whole area of the grill heating element becomes hot.

+~ Grill, small area Grill settings: 1 = low 2 = medium 3 = high For grilling small quantities of food such as steaks, sausages or bread, and for browning food.
 The centre part under the grill heating element becomes hot.
 8 Pizza setting 30-275 °C For preparing pizza and dishes which require a lot of heat from underneath.
 The bottom heating element and the ring heating element in the back panel heat up.
 Bottom heating 30-250 °C For cooking in a bain marie and for the final baking stage.
-The heat is emitted from below. " ∛ CoolStart function 30-275 °C For the quick preparation of frozen products on level 3.
-The temper on the manufacturer's instructions.
-Use the highest temperature sp packaging.
+The heat is emitted from below. " ☆ CoolStart function 30-275 °C For the quick preparation of frozen products on level 3.
+The temperature depends on the manufacturer's instructions.
+Use the highest temperature specified on the packaging.
 The cooking time is as specified or shorter.
-Preheating
+Preheating is not required.